 Sir Edward Muir, Secretary at the Ministry of Works, minuted ‘I should myself be exceedingly reluctant to see Earnscliffe go. … We should, I suppose, have to ask the Canadians to provide us with both the site and the cash to build an equivalent – but the faint hearts in the C[ommonwealth] R[elations] O[ffice] might, when it came to the point, even boggle at that!’
 The next high commissioner, Lord Amory, lived up to Muir’s expectation.
 He recommended buying the Manor House, an acceptable alternative that had come on the market, and offering up Earnscliffe before plans for the new bridge were further advanced so that the gesture could not be misconstrued.
 Muir told the Treasury ‘I see no earthly reason why we should give the Canadians Earnscliffe.
 If they liked it enough to pay us £100,000 … it would be a different matter. … And, in any case, as you very well know, we have no money [to buy the Manor House]’.
 The Treasury agreed with him.
 John Diefenbaker, the prime minister, told Amory a few months later that he was looking for something to exchange for Earnscliffe.
 But the issue fell quiet.
 Two years later, in October 1964, the Privy Council Office in Canada informed Sir Henry Lintott, Amory’s successor as high commissioner, that the Canadian government ‘does not now have any intention of making such a request [as the transfer], and [the Prime Minister, Pearson] sees no likelihood of it being made for a good many years to come, if ever’.

 There has been the occasional rumble since then but successive high commissioners have been able to point out that more Canadians visit Earnscliffe as a living diplomatic residence than ever would visit it as a ‘shrine’.
-The good house and garden at 120 Lansdowne Road, bought by the Ministry of Works in 1960 for the deputy high commissioner and that was earmarked as the likely bolthole if Earnscliffe ever had to be given up, was sold during the 1990s.
+The good house and garden at 120 Lansdowne Road (which had been the home of Crown Princess Juliana of the Netherlands during the Second World War) was bought by the Ministry of Works in 1960 for the deputy high commissioner.
+It was earmarked as the likely bolthole if Earnscliffe ever had to be given up, but was sold during the 1990s.